 An independent school’s alumni can represent two vital components to future success: the lion’s share of fundraising dollars and an extraordinary networking opportunity that is an admissions value proposition.
 With so much at stake, it's no surprise that schools want to be sure that their alumni program is as healthy as possible.
 I was approached by more than one independent school association to create a workshop for new alumni directors, or for school administrators who would like to start an alumni program or revitalize a waning one.

-Seeing a need, but realizing that my own experience developing an alumni program at a very young K-8 school was not going to be enough information for a broad audience, I interviewed 13 alumni directors across the US and in the UK.
+To add to my base of knowledge on the subject, I launched a research study and interviewed 13 alumni directors across the US and in the UK.
 They represent schools of every size, co-ed and single-sex, faith-based and secular, young (46 years old) and old (503 years old), and directors who are alumni of the school and those who are not.
 I enjoyed each conversation and am grateful for the directors’ time and insight!

 The alumni director cannot work in a silo.
 To be most effective, he or she must forge a meaningful and productive working relationship with nearly every department at school and people from many constituencies.
 It's easy to get distracted and lose sight of the priorities that will truly build the program.
 With the collected wisdom of my 13 directors, I developed the Top Five Priorities to focus on in the first two years.